-Coriander is very prevalent in Vietnamese cuisine particularly on banh mi (bánh mì) sandwiches, sprinkled on top of pho (phở), and mixed in with many fresh salads.
+Coriander is very prevalent in Vietnamese cuisine, particularly on banh mi (bánh mì) sandwiches, sprinkled on top of pho (phở), and mixed in with many fresh salads.
 You probably already know what cilantro looks and tastes like.
 If not, you can expect a fresh, citrus flavor with a spicy finish.
-It’s an easily identified herb; with small sprigs of delicate bright green leaves.
+It’s an easily identified herb with its small sprigs of delicate bright green leaves.

 Of course, some people think coriander tastes like soap or dirty feet.
 So if you’re wondering how to say “No coriander” in Vietnamese just say “không rau mùi” if you’re in northern Vietnam and “không rau ngò” if you’re in southern Vietnam.

 There are a number of different words for cilantro in Vietnamese, including “rau mùi”, “rau ngò”, “ngò mùi”, and “ngò rí”.
 “Rau mùi” is more common in Hanoi and northern Vietnam, whereas “rau ngò” or just “ngò” is more common in Saigon and southern Vietnam.

 The Vietnamese coriander actually looks and tastes nothing like Chinese coriander (cilantro), so you don’t have to worry about getting the two confused.

 The Vietnamese coriander has long, thin, pointy leaves with smooth (non-serrated) edges.
 The taste is a mix of citrus and mint with a bit of spice which is why it is often called “Vietnamese mint” or”hot mint”.